Registration under the Food Act 1984 (Vic)

 Class 4 Premises

 Businesses that pose a low risk to public health.
-Generally this includes the sale of pre-packaged shelf stable foods.
+Generally, this includes the sale of pre-packaged shelf-stable foods.
 Examples include uncut fruit and vegetables, bottle shops, simple sausage sizzles.
-The business does not generally require records to be kept, these business are encouraged to be registered on the state wide Streatrader system
+The business does not generally require records to be kept, these businesses are encouraged to be registered on the statewide Streatrader system.

 Without compromising food safety, the Act is designed to impose only reasonable compliance costs on businesses and community groups that sell food.
 It does this through matching the level of regulation to the level of risk of different food business activities.